witchEverly/Word-Embeddings/README.md

 \end{equation}
 $$

+Note: The features aren't real; they are just for demonstration purposes.
+In a real-world scenario, the features are learned during the training process.
+Where

 We could use dimensionality reduction techniques to reduce the number of features to 2, to create a visual representation of our matrix.
 We can see that the vectors that are closer to each other are

 ![tsne-plot](images/tsne_plot.png)